Sumiza/Small-VPS-LEMP-Install/README.md

 It has no safeguards built in, if you type something wrong it will just break, dont have to try.

-Do not use this if you are installing this on a normal sized server or any other OS, if youre looking for command line installer that do it all a good one is https://centminmod.com/
+Do not use this if you are installing this on a normal sized server or any other OS, if youre looking for command line installer that does it all a good one is https://centminmod.com/